lovepamba/lovepamba.github.io/_posts/2019-08-31-i-am-moving.md

 I am excited to be moving.
 The only fear/worry that sits with me is that I am going to be spending more than twice my current rent for this new place.
 But I have to keep reminding myself that upward mobility is a thing, and it is my time to level up.

 ### Faith over fear
 I have been struggling with my faith since I started my new job.
 I can affirm that faith played a huge role in me getting this job.
-Everything leading up to the job offer lowkey seemed too good to be true, but then again upward mobility is still a thing.
+Everything leading up to the job offer lowkey seemed too good to be true, but then again, upward mobility is still a thing.
 Now that I have the job, I am extremely afraid of losing it.
 This fear is all-consuming.
 Why am I so scared? (*not good enough thoughts rumble*) I know I'm scared but I have to keep my faith intact.
 For the most part, fear does not positively serve me.

 Reality is usually never as bad as the mind thinks it will be.
 I have to keep this in mind.